 Palette Swap Sisterhood: Kitana, Mileena, Jade, Khameleon, and Skarlet

-Mortal Kombat was legendary for its palette swap.
-Using a palette swap was seen as a cheap tactic or a lazy workaround, but Mortal Kombat came out unscathed.
+Mortal Kombat was legendary for its palette swaps.
+Using a palette swap was seen as a cheap tactic or a lazy workaround, but MK came out unscathed.
 Mortal Kombat did the palette swap most creatively as it was not just the physical appearances that differentiate the characters, but also how they play.

 Kitana, unlike Sonya Blade, has projectiles and is good at zoning.
 Yet she is best used in close combat because of her potential to string extended combos.
 Her overreliance on close combat and the potential temptation of getting close to an opponent to land combos make her vulnerable to counterattacks.